kzhai/PySLDANormal/README.md

 PySLDANormal
 ==========

-PySLDANormal is a supervised Latent Dirichlet Allocation topic modeling package.
+PySLDANormal is a supervised Latent Dirichlet Allocation topic modeling package for regression.

 Please download the latest version from our [GitHub repository](https://github.com/kzhai/PySLDANormal).